drifter1/compiler/README.md

 # Articles

-A comprehensive tutorail series is also available.
+A comprehensive tutorial series is also available.

 The complete list of articles can be found [here](/docs/articles.md).